The Aging Symposium (Alberta): 2002

 In October 2002, a third Alberta aging symposium was sponsored by the Alberta Council on Aging and held in Calgary.
 This symposium was funded by several different groups including the University of Calgary and Athabasca University, as well as the Seniors Advisory Council for Alberta and the Canadian Institute on Health and Aging.

 2007

-Following the increased interest and enthusiasm for gerontological research generated by the previous three symposia, the 2007 symposium marked a shift to a quinquennial cycle; by this time the University of Alberta's Centre for Gerontology had formally changed its name to the Alberta Centre on Aging and was the lead sponsor for the conference.
-Branded as the Edmonton Aging Symposium, the conference was held March 30-31, 2007.
-The 2007 symposium featured presentations from Aubrey de Grey, Gregory Stock, Ronald Bailey, Daniel Callahan, Luiji Fontana, Judith Campisi, William J. Evans, Ellen Heber-Katz, and Amit Patel, amongst others.
+By 2007 the University of Alberta's Centre for Gerontology had formally changed its name to the Alberta Centre on Aging and was one of the sponsors for the Edmonton Aging Symposium.
+The Edmonton Aging Symposium was the entirely inspired, organized, and funded through the efforts of Dr. Kevin Perrott and held March 30-31, 2007.
+The 2007 symposium was inspired by Kevin Perrott's work with the Methuselah Foundation and the science of developing interventions in aging process as a means to prevent chronic degenerative disease.
+The Symposium featured future forward speakers such as Aubrey de Grey, Gregory Stock, Ronald Bailey, Daniel Callahan, Luiji Fontana, Judith Campisi, William J. Evans, Ellen Heber-Katz, and Amit Patel, amongst others.
 The 2007 symposium took place at Bernard Snell Hall at the University of Alberta.
-The 2007 symposium was organized by Dr. Kevin Perrott.
+The 2007 symposium was a standalone and entirely novel gathering of government, academic, industry, and the general public to discuss the necessity and impact of the development of interventions in aging.
+Dr. Kevin Perrott has gone on to create multiple organizations focused on this goal.